 Step 1.
 Disable access to Google Workspace user account

-When you are logged in, here are the steps you should take:
+Here are the steps you should take:

 Step 2.
 Backup employee’s data